 Conservation Authorities Mandate

-The legislative mandate of the Conservation Authority, as set out in Section 20 of The Conservation Authorities Act, is to establish and undertake programs designed to balance the conservation, restoration, development and management of natural resources.
-The NPCA fulfils this mandate by implementing programs that:
+The legislative mandate of the Conservation Authority, as set out in Section 20 of The Conservation Authorities Act, is to establish and undertake programs designed to further the conservation, restoration, development and management of natural resources.
+The NPCA fulfills this mandate by implementing programs that:

 - Improve the quality of lands and waters

 - Contribute to public safety from flooding and erosion

 - Provide for the acquisition of conservation and hazard lands